ARCHER2-HPC/archer2-fortran-intro/section1.02/README.md

 ## Numeric variables of intrinsic type

-The following program declares a variable with each of the three instrinsic numeric types, and provides an initial value in each case.
+The following program declares a variable with each of the three intrinsic numeric types, and provides an initial value in each case.
 ```
 program example1